 Mortgage, or home loan

 An agreement between a lender and a borrower who is a property owner where the property is used as collateral or security for an amount borrowed to purchase it.
+Another example may include where a borrower has refinanced their existing property to a new lender.

 Negative gearing

-The process of using borrowed money to fund an investment where the returns from the investment are less than the repayments on the borrowed funds, allowing a deduction of losses against taxed income.
+The process of using borrowed money to fund an investment where the returns from the investment are less than the interest repayments on the borrowed funds, allowing a deduction of losses against taxed income.

 Net income